-Join Barron Stone for an in-depth discussion in this video Clothing as objects, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Clothing as objects, part of Programming Foundations: Real-World Examples.

 - Many modern languages, including Java, C#…and Python, implement a programming model…called object-oriented programming,…which is intended to give programmers a way to think…about the various elements in their program,…like objects in the real world.…Rather than thinking about a program as a sequence…of logic in actions,…in an object-oriented programming language,…we create virtual objects as the pieces of our program…and then interact with and use those objects…to accomplish a task.…Object-oriented languages give us a way…to structure and organize our code,…that makes it easier to design and maintain…large-scale applications.…